 I have a family member that just had surgery, is there special seating accommodations?

-The commencement ceremony usually lasts from 1.5 to 2 hours.
+The commencement ceremony usually lasts about 2 hours.